-Research Strategies for Design is an MFA-level seminar course providing an overview of research practices in the context of the major design disciplines.
-This class uses Design Research as a tool for managing ambiguity at the front end of the design process, and learning the process of gathering insights and translating those insights into design.
-Class covers standard design research methods: secondary research, human, end-user, and participatory-centered methods, ethnographic, qualitative, and quantitative methods, and trending and emerging methods and tools.
+Research Strategies in Design is an MFA-level seminar course providing an overview of research practices in the major design disciplines.
+This class presents a variety of tools for collecting data and managing ambiguity at the front end of the design process, learning the process of gathering insights, and translating those insights into creative direction.
+Class covers standard design research methods: secondary research, human, end-user, and participatory-centered methods, ethnographic, qualitative, and quantitative methods, and trending and emerging methods, philosophies, and tools.

 Sanders, E.B.-N and Stappers, P.J.
 (2012) Convivial Toolbox: Generative Research for the Front End of Design, BIS Publishers, NL.

 Guest Speaker Series

 The class has been supported by a series of guest speakers from industry practice.
 Speakers have come from positions at Adobe, Code42, Zebra Technologies, The Nerdery, The Bernard Group, Nationwide Children's Hospital Research Institute, Applied Research Associates, CoGrowLab, and Microsoft, as well as ethicist Elizabeth Buchanan, PhD.